expo/expo/docs/pages/update-spec/introduction.md

     * `url` Location where the asset is hosted.
   * `launchAsset` The asset that is used to launch the app.
   * `assets` An array of assets used by the update bundle, such as JavaScript, pictures, and fonts.
   * `updateMetadata` The metadata associated with an update.
 This can be used for filtering the update (see the `branchname` example above) and also for the creation of more helpful errors.
+In particular, the server MAY send back the string valued `updateMetadata` keys:
+    * `branchName` used to sort updates into groups called _branches_.
+    * `updateGroup` used to group updates for different platforms that come from the same publish.

 ### Error